Marvel Cinematic Universe Watch Order - Updated

 Guardians of the Galaxy

-- Star-Lord, Gamora, Drax, Groot, Rocket, Nebula, Collector, Kraglin, Thanos, Power Stone, Kree
+- Star-Lord, Gamora, Drax, Groot, Rocket, Nebula, Collector, Kraglin, Thanos, Power Stone, Kree, Knowhere

 - ESSENTIAL.
 Heading off into space to meet a new group of heroes, and learn more about the Infinity Stones and Thanos.

-- While these shorts technically follow the second film, as Groot has grown up by the end of Vol 2, it seems better to put all the Baby Groot stuff together in order.
+- While these shorts technically follow the majority of second film, as Groot has grown up by the final scene of Vol 2, it seems better to put all the Baby Groot stuff together in order.
+The Watcher appears in Episode 5 of Season Two, and will become more prominnt in the Multiverse story later.

 Guardians of the Galaxy Vol 2